alFrame/ComfyUI-AF-Enhanced-HTML-Note/README.md

 - **Easy Editing** - Double-click anywhere on the content to edit HTML
 - **Smart Links** - Ctrl+click to open external links or trigger custom actions
 - **Beautiful Styling** - Predefined color schemes that match ComfyUI's theme
+- **Custom HTML Support** - Write your own HTML with inline styles
 - **No Dependencies** - All CSS is inlined for reliable performance

+---

 ## 🎮 Interaction Guide